au-ts/cogent/impl/fs/bilby/quickcheck/README.md

 4. If you want to run the test manually, then the property you are after is called `prop_corres_fsop_readpage`.

-5. The Haskell embedding is pre-generated and manually modified, so you normally wouldn't want to regenerate it.
+5. The Haskell embedding is pre-generated and manually modified to implement the abstract Cogent types and functions, so you normally wouldn't want to regenerate it.
    But for whatever reason if you do want to generate your own, run
 ```
-> export COGENT_LIBGUM_DIR=<your libgum location>
 > cogent --hs-shallow-desugar-tuples readpage.cogent --flax-take-put
 ```